oldnomad/udotool/src/udotool.md

  block of lines after **else** (if specified).
 See section **CONDITIONS** below for syntax of conditions.

+**break** [_depth_]
+:   In a loop, break from enclosing loop(s).
+By default this command breaks from the innermost loop, but if _depth_ is specified, it can break from specified number of enclosing loops.

 **exit**
 :   Terminate execution of current script.